Fixed point theorems for small divisors problems: An analytic inverse function theorem

 \subsection{What loss of regularity do we expect?}

 The above example is particularly simple but, in general, solving linearised equations will exhibit loss of regularity in the analytic case as well.
 There are mainly two reasons for loosing regularity: differentiation and division.
-Although the latter one is omitted in classical papers such as Zehnder's or Hamilton's, it is important as well.
 Say if $\p$ is a continuous function vanishing at the origin then $\p(x)/x$ might be non-continuous~(for instance if $\p(x)=|x|$).

 In the analytic case, the Cauchy integral formula implies the {\em Cauchy} inequalities:

 which shows the loss of regularity given by differentiation.
 While for the division process we have, by the maximum principle (assuming the quotient to be holomorphic):